 The minke whale is a baleen whale, a group of whales that, rather than having teeth, have large baleen plates to filter fish like herring and sand eels from the water.
 The Baleen plates are made up of keratin bristles that trap fish as they expel the large quantities of water they have just taken in.
 Minke whales are the smallest rorquals, a group within the baleen whales that have large groves on the underside of their throats that allow expansion when taking in gulps of water when feeding.
 We only see the minke whales in the summer; usually July and August, during the winter they are further south, breeding in warmer waters.
 They can reach up to 10m in length and weigh in at around 8 tons.

-We have dedicated Whale & Wildlife Watching Tours once we have been regularly seeing whales in our area.
+We have dedicated Corryvreckan Wildlife and Whales Tours that tend to start towards the end of June until the beginning of September.
 Please contact us on 01852 300003 to ask whether we have been seeing whales, we will always give you an honest answer.

 The Basking Shark